-You paid unemployment contributions to only one state.

-- You paid all state unemployment contributions by January 31, 2003 (February 10, 2003, if you deposited all FUTA tax when due), and - All wages that were taxable for FUTA tax were also taxable for your state's unemployment tax.
+- You paid unemployment contributions to only one - You paid all state unemployment contributions by February 2, 2004 (February 10, 2004, if you deposited all FUTA tax when due), and - All wages that were taxable for FUTA tax were also taxable for your state's unemployment tax.
 If, for example, you paid wages to corporate officers (these wages are taxable for FUTA tax) in a state that exempts corporate officers' wages from its unemployment tax, you cannot use Form 940-EZ.

-A successor employer claiming a credit for state unemployment contributions paid by the prior employer must file Form 940.
+A successor employer claiming a credit for state unemployment contributions paid by the prior CAUTION employer must file Form 940.